Typerium Price Hits $0.0004 on Top Exchanges (TYPE)

-Typerium (TYPE) traded 1.1% lower against the US dollar during the one day period ending at 18:00 PM E.T. on May 25th.
-Over the last seven days, Typerium has traded up 1.1% against the US dollar.
-One Typerium coin can now be purchased for $0.0004 or 0.00000001 BTC on exchanges.
-Typerium has a market capitalization of $612,049.75 and approximately $3,191.00 worth of Typerium was traded on exchanges in the last day.
+Typerium (TYPE) traded 2.9% lower against the U.S. dollar during the twenty-four hour period ending at 23:00 PM ET on May 29th.
+Over the last seven days, Typerium has traded down 1.4% against the U.S. dollar.
+One Typerium coin can now be purchased for $0.0004 or 0.00000001 BTC on major exchanges.
+Typerium has a market capitalization of $616,860.09 and approximately $18.00 worth of Typerium was traded on exchanges in the last 24 hours.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.